ArcBlock/forge-cli/README.md

-  -r, --npmRegistry <registry>           Specify a custom npm registry -y, --yes                              Assume that the answer to any confirmation question is yes -d, --defaults                         Run command using default values for all questions -g, --socket-grpc <endpoint>           Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -h, --help                             output usage information
+  -r, --npmRegistry <registry>           Specify a custom npm registry -y, --yes                              Assume that the answer to any confirmation question is yes -d, --defaults                         Run command using default values for all questions -m, --mirror <url>                     Mirror host used to download forge release -g, --socket-grpc <endpoint>           Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -h, --help                             output usage information